On the Total CR Twist of Transversal Curves in the 3-Sphere: Experimental evidence of the existence of infinite countably many closed critical curves of type and examples

 The eigenspace of the highest eigenvalue is timelike (i.e., these critical curves are {negatively} polarized).
 We compute the eigenvectors and we build a unimodular pseudo-unitary basis ${A}=({A}_1,{A}_2, {A}_3)$, such that ${A}_1$ is an eigenvector of $\lambda_3$, ${A}_2$ is an eigenvector of $\lambda_2$, and ${A}_3$ is an eigenvector of $\lambda_1$.
-Let ${\rm B}$ be as in \eqref{standardpsh}.
+Let ${\rm B}$ be as in~\eqref{standardpsh}.
 Consider ${\rm M}={\rm B}{A}^{-1}\in {G}$.
 Then, {$\gamma={\rm M}\widetilde{\gamma}$} is a standard configuration of a critical curve with quantum numbers $q_1$ and $q_3$.

-\begin{remark} The curve $\gamma$ does not pass through the pole of the Heisenberg projection $\pi_{H}$.
-So, $\widehat{\gamma}=\pi_{H}\circ \gamma$ is a closed transversal curve of $\R^3$ which does not intersect the $Oz$-axis and ${\rm tr}_*(\gamma)= {\rm Lk}(\widehat{\gamma},Oz)$. \end{remark}
+\begin{Remark} The curve $\gamma$ does not pass through the pole of the Heisenberg projection $\pi_{H}$.
+So, $\widehat{\gamma}=\pi_{H}\circ \gamma$ is a closed transversal curve of $\R^3$ which does not intersect the $Oz$-axis and ${\rm tr}_*(\gamma)= {\rm Lk}(\widehat{\gamma},Oz)$. \end{Remark}

-\begin{ex} Applying Step 2 and Step 3 to Example \ref{eex1} and computing the Heisenberg projection, we obtain the transversal curve depicted in Figure \ref{FIG12}, a non-trivial transversal knot.
+\begin{Example} Applying Steps 2 and~3 to Example~\ref{eex1} and computing the Heisenberg projection, we obtain the transversal curve depicted in Figure~\ref{FIG12}, a non-trivial transversal knot.
 The quantum numbers are $q_1=-2/15$ and $q_2=-10/21$.
-Recalling what has been said about the {discrete} invariants of a critical curve (cf. Section \ref{ss:disinvcritical}), the spin is $1/3$, the wave number is $n=35$, the CR turning number is $-50$, and the trace is $12$. \end{ex}
+Recalling what has been said about the {discrete} invariants of a critical curve (cf.\ Section~\ref{ss:disinvcritical}), the spin is $1/3$, the wave number is $n=35$, the CR turning number is $-50$, and the trace is $12$. \end{Example}